Gibson Grabber

 Later, another model of the Grabber was produced, called the Gibson G3.
 This bass had three stationary pickups mounted in the neck, bridge and middle positions.
-A three way switch was added to the control scheme so that the pickups could be activated as humbucking pairs; neck & middle, bridge & middle, or all three in humbucking configuration for the so-called "buck and a half".
+A three way switch was added to the control scheme so that the pickups could be activated as humbucking pairs: neck and middle, bridge and middle, or all three in humbucking configuration nicknamed a "buck and a half".
 Although very similar, the Grabber and G3 have different and unique sounds which led players to prefer one over the other.

-Notable users of the Grabber are Mike Dirnt and Krist Novoselic.
+Notable users of the Grabber are Lou Barlow (Dinosaur Jr) Mike Dirnt (Green Day) and Krist Novoselic (Nirvana).

 2009 Reissue

 In 2009 Gibson produced a limited reissue of the single adjustable pickup version of the Grabber.
 It was limited to 350 models, all with a black finish.